 Installations to be able to run Angular:

-Place yourself in the file you previously transferred and unzipped, where [src] file is, and build:
+Move to the folder you previously transferred and unzipped, where [src] is, and build:

 ng build --prod

-If it works, a [dist] file is created.
-If you’re working with Ionic, please note the file will be called [www] instead of [dist].
+If it works, a [dist] folder is created.
+If you’re working with Ionic, please note the folder will be called [www] instead of [dist].

 You might encounter problem “@angular-devkit/build-angular”, which I solved with following lines: